charlotte-le/charlotte-le.github.io/content/teaching.md

 ---

 ### Logistics
-- Your participation points should show up this weekend (at least for lab).
+- Your lab participation points are up!
+- I have submitted discussion participation points and they should be released by the midterm.